Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-07-tensions.md

 ---

 "Somehow, I had expected somebody rather different.
-A warrior, like his escort, not...well." the Vzk'tk ambassador signalled the image of Doctor Hussein limping along the corridor, leaning heavily on his stick even while engaging his aides and staff with avuncular small-talk.
+A warrior, like his escort, not... well." the Vzk'tk ambassador signalled the image of Doctor Hussein limping along the corridor, leaning heavily on his stick even while engaging his aides and staff with avuncular small-talk.

 "Not a frail elder?" asked the Rauwrhyr ambassador.